 Again on both sides is a re-inforced gear loop and retainer that also incorporates a sleeve for the point of your walking poles.

 Adjacent to the RH pocket you will find zipped access to the main compartment.

 The one section main sack is hydration compatible with a internal sleeve for the bladder and covered exit slot for the tube.

 For a straight out of the bag summary, i have to say it looks a good buy.
 I am not sorry i took the gamble and bought unseen.
 I am pleased with the weight, the colour, the overall design and finish of manufacture.
 I have loaded it up fully and i am impressed with the load carrying stability.
 I have never worn one as stable as this is.
 The internal frame obviously does a good job.

-There’s nothing i don’t like about this rucksack except that it doesn’t come with a rain cover.
+There’s nothing much i don’t like about this rucksack except the sternum strap and that it doesn’t come with a rain cover.

 Now i know some people don’t use them, and probably that’s why one hasn’t been supplied.
 They have left it up to the purchaser if they want to buy one.

 This sack was purchased by me from Spike Outdoors and not supplied FOC.
 It cost £105.
 It is also available as a 32L sack as well as this 45L.

 Similar products.
 Osprey Atmos, Exos and Talon packs.